BradHutchings/Mmojo-Server-v1/docs/NEW-33-Build-APE.md

 The APE will run on x86 and ARM CPUs, and Windows, Linux, and macOS operating systems.
 As a zip file, the APE can also hold configuration files and .gguf models.
 The APE will not perform as well as platform-specifc builds.
 It does not have the most optimized GGML CPU code and does not use GGML GPU options.
 Tradeoffs.

-Perform this step in either or both your x86_64 and your aarch64 (arm64) build environments.
+**Where:** Perform this step in either or both your x86_64 and your aarch64 (arm64) build environments.
 The resulting APE file will be copied to your Mmojo SMB share.

 ---
 ### Environment Variables